rohithasrk/google-code-in-sample-tasks/README.md

 ## Create your own GPG key, authenticate to GitHub and sign commits

-Read about GPG keys and the modern crypto authentication from links like [this](https://www.gnupg.org/) [Generate your GPG key](https://help.github.com/articles/generating-a-new-gpg-key/) and authenticate it with GitHub.
+Read about GPG keys and the modern crypto authentication from links like [this](https://www.gnupg.org/).
+[Generate your GPG key](https://help.github.com/articles/generating-a-new-gpg-key/) and authenticate it with GitHub.
 [Tell GitHub](https://help.github.com/articles/telling-git-about-your-gpg-key/) about your key.
 Send a basic pull request to this repo at `/your_name/README.md` by signing the commit.
-Learn about signing [commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work)
+Learn about [signing commits](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work)

 - Tags: Git, Modern Cryptography, Authentication
 - Categories: Coding, Documentation/Training